-The irreducible admissible representations of a real reductive group such as $GL(n, \mathbb{R})$ have been classified, by work of Langlands, Knapp, Zuckerman and Vogan.
-This classification is somewhat involved, and requires a substantial number of prerequisites.
-See [12] for a reasonably accessible treatment.
+The irreducible admissible representations of a real reductive group such as $GL(n,\mathbb{R})$ have been classified by work of Langlands, Knapp, Zuckerman and Vogan.
+This classification is somewhat involved and requires a substantial number of prerequisites.
+See [13] for a reasonably accessible treatment.
 It is fair to say that it is difficult for a non-expert to understand any non-trivial case, not to mention a group such as E_8 .

 The purpose of these notes is to describe an algorithm to compute the irreducible admissible representations of a real reductive group.
-This algorithm has been implemented on a computer by the second author.
-An early version of the software (Version 0.3 as of April 2008), and other documentation and information, may be found on the web page of the Atlas of Lie Groups and Representations at www.liegroups.org.
+The algorithm has been implemented on a computer by the second author.
+This work is part of the Atlas of Lie Groups and Representations project.
+An early version of the software (Version 0.3 as of July 2008), and other documentation and information, may be found on the web page of the Atlas project, www.liegroups.org.